ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

 - [Install Docker on other Linux operating systems](https://docs.docker.com/install/)

-If you are running Docker on Windows, you will have to do the following things to allow our plugin to communicate with Docker:
+Make sure you run the latest Docker version available for your operating system.
+If you are running Docker on Windows, you will have to do the following things to allow our plugin to communicate with
+Docker:

 1. Set an environment variable called DOCKER_HOST to the value "tcp://localhost:2375" to tell our plugin to connect to the daemon